largehadroncollider/lhcSiteSource/content/comms.md

     weight: 70
 ---

 Lots of RF shenanigans happen at DEF CON.
 If you're interested in joining in on the fun, make sure you have a radio that can transmit on the frequencies listed below.

+If you're looking for a multi-purpose radio, we recommend the Quansheng UV-K5, you can find it on many online retailers like Amazon or AliExpress.

 ## Frequencies